Fuzzy Conditional Formatting in Google Sheets

 Issue What to do

-No duplicates highlighted Lower threshold (paid plans), switch to Sound Similarity, or review text normalisation first.
+No duplicates highlighted Lower the threshold or review text normalisation first.
+High thresholds only match very similar values.

 Frequently Asked Questions